ioreka/uncommonplace/The Old Astronomer to his Pupil.md

 #sarah-williams

-I have loved the stars too fondly to be fearful of the night.**
+I have loved the stars too fondly to be fearful of the night. #stars #love #darkness